AnastasiiaMP/Hackathon-Hand_Job/README.md

-Hackathon project created during 48 h using HTML, CSS, Bootstrap, JavaScript.
+Hackathon project created during 48 h using HTML, CSS, Bootstrap, JavaScript, JQuery.
 This joke-project is based on the video of The Offspring "Why don't you get a job" - official topic of Hackathon for my team.